-The foundational courses offered are:

-PSY5010 Counseling Theories 3 units PSY4310 Community Mental Health 3 units
+The foundational courses offered are PSY5010 Counseling Theories (3 units) and PSY4310 Community Mental Health (3 units).

 These courses are required for students that do not have a psychological educational background.
-Your acceptance letter will notify you if you need to take either of these courses.
-These courses must be completed within the student's first 18 units and must be completed before a student can begin clinical training.
+Your letter of acceptance will notify you if you need to take either of these courses.
+These courses must be completed within the students' first 18 units and must be completed before starting clinical training.